MohamedSuwan/Mohamed-20Suwan/README.md

         return False
 ```
 <h3>
-The above code is a solution for the triangle inequality theorem which describes the relationship between the three sides of a triangle.
+This code is a solution for the triangle inequality theorem which describes the relationship between the three sides of a triangle.
 According to this theorem, for any triangle, the sum of lengths of two sides is always greater than the third side
 </h3>

 <br>